skiing & snowboarding in the lungau

 The main ski area in Lungau are Speiereck Großeck, Katschberg Aineck, Obertauern and Fanningberg.
 Between them they provide a wide array of slopes and great conditions.
 Lungau is a straightforward and inexpensive area to ski where the average price for a beer or glass of wine in St Michael is not much more than €3 and it’s more or less the same on the mountain.
 A hot meal in one of the mountain restaurants will typically cost you somewhere between just €6 and €10.

-Speiereck and Grosseck are our closest and favourite mountain, and at a height of 2,400m it’s also the highest in the region, with reliable snow and some excellent off-piste.
+Speiereck and Grosseck are our closest and favourite mountains for skiing & snowboarding, and at a height of 2,400m it’s also the highest in the region, with reliable snow and some excellent off-piste.
 The lift station is only a five-minute walk or 30-second ski bus from the chalets and the bus stop is right at the end of our road and served by the brand new 6-man Sonnenbahn gondola.

 There are 47km of pistes on Speiereck, served by a combination of gondolas and chair lifts (with one or two drag lifts, such as that on the beginner’s slope).
 To open up the mountain, take the covered 4-man chairlift to the highest point and you’ll have access to reds, blues and blacks, or off-piste in every direction, taking you, eventually, back to St Michael and Mauterndorf.
 YOu can see Speiereck Grosseck piste map here